UNAM-FESAc/c-prgrmmng-I-FESAc/README.md

   Laboratory jobs and class exercises:                            | 10 %         |
   Material, informationn and homeworks or SAE (web site) exercise |10 %          |

-Check the link ([:link:](http://sae.acatlan.unam.mx/)) use the data given for Salvador or Adriana to log in.
+Check the link ([:link:](http://sae.acatlan.unam.mx/)) use the data given for Salvador, Alfonso or Adriana to log in.